 We used church bulletin examples plural because Open Network provides plenty of examples, over 3,000, to get you inspired.
-Paging through their extensive library of church bulletin examples submitted from churches far and wide, we noticed a technique many churches don't try too much of.
+Paging through their extensive library of church bulletin examples submitted from churches far and wide, we noticed several worth mentioning.

 There's a lot to like in this church bulletin example, but perhaps its greatest strength is its coverage of news and events.
 Aside from boasting a detailed calendar of events on page six (with times and dates included), they have numerous subheadings to cover news and requests.
 Take their "Homebound Communion" for example.
 With so many individuals within this congregation homebound, these folks are unable to share in a vital part of their church.

 Having this callout for volunteers will help them not only get the people they need, but help the church family continue to grow their bond and community.

 The robust news and events section of this church bulletin example is enough for you to consider using it as a template for your own.
 However, this church bulletin example has many other great features you should consider.

 One that many churches overlook is the advertisements featured on the last page.
 These advertisements help fund the churches missions, allowing your church to devote more resources to its work of helping those in the community and evangelizing their message of God's love.

 As you consider what components to use in your bulletin, check out more of Our Lady of Grace's online materials.
 The link we provided contains a listing of several of their past bulletins, which are also great church bulletin examples.

 Free Church Bulletin Templates